-The combination of high variability in environmental conditions and relatively high levels of poverty leads to situations where people can be highly vulnerable to changes in ecosystems, although the presence of these conditions has led to the development of very resilient land management strategies.
-Pressures on dryland ecosystems already exceed sustainable levels for some ecosystem services, such as soil formation and water supply, and are growing.
-Per capita water availability is currently only two thirds of the level required for minimum levels of human well-being.
-Approximately 10-20% of the world's drylands are degraded (medium certainty) directly harming the people living in these areas and indirectly harming a larger population through biophysical impacts (dust storms, greenhouse gas emissions, and regional climate change) and through socioeconomic impacts (human migration and deepening poverty sometimes contributing to conflict and instability).
-Despite these tremendous challenges, people living in drylands and their land management systems have a proven resilience and the capability of preventing land degradation, although this can be either undermined or enhanced by public policies and development strategies.
+- 32 GDP and the highest infant mortality rates. - 33 The combination of high variability in environmental conditions and relatively high levels of 34 poverty leads to situations where people can be highly vulnerable to changes in ecosystems, 35 although the presence of these conditions has led to the development of very resilient land management strategies.
+Pressures on dryland ecosystems already exceed sustainable levels 36 37 for some ecosystem services, such as water supply, and are growing.
+Per capita water 38 availability is currently only two thirds of the level required for minimum levels of human 39 well-being.
+Approximately 10-20% of the world's drylands are degraded (medium 40 certainty).
+Despite these tremendous challenges, people living in drylands and their land - 41 management systems have a proven resilience and the capability of preventing land - 42 degradation, although this can be either undermined or enhanced by public policies and - 43 development strategies.